 It depends where you are based.
-If you are in Swansea, then you have plenty of day walking through Freycinet, otherwise, I think you can hire a small boat for the day there and go out for a spot of fishing in the bay, plenty of flathead, and black back salmon there when in season... almost 10 years ago
+If you are in Swansea, then you have plenty of day walking through Freycinet, otherwise, I think you can hire a small boat for the day there and go out for a spot of fishing in the bay, plenty of flathead, and black back salmon there when in season... about 10 years ago

 Spend at least 1 whole day exploring Freycinet, wineglass bay is a bit of a walk.
 Do this on the first day you can and tire your kid out and they might be quiet for car exploring on the following day ;)

 Following day I would drive slowly up the coast to Binalong Bay and the Bay of Fires.
 Have lunch in Swansea.
 Cute old town.

 If you have good weather you can spend a day on the beaches in Freycinet.

 I would also recommend seafood in Bicheno.
 See if you can find places that have speciality dishes like wakame(seaweed), oysters or abalone

 You can go to the wildlife park just north of Bicheno

 In Coles Bay, which is the start of Freycinet, you can hire kayaks etc or join a kayak tour with Freycinet Adventures.

 This is a good start or end to a day of walking.